-- An associate or bachelor's degree with a minimum CGPA of 2.0 on a 4-point scale. - Wonderlic: Score of 18 on the Wonderlic Scholastic Level Exam (SLE) administered by Beckfield College. - Only three (3) attempts of the test are permitted to achieve a qualifying score. - Applicants are required to take a refresher/boot camp course provided by the College prior to a third, and final, attempt. - Test - Free practice test available (www.wonderlictestprep.com)
+- An associate or bachelor's degree with a minimum CGPA of 2.0 on a 4-point scale. - Wonderlic: Score of 18 for Spring 2026 on the Wonderlic Scholastic Level Exam (SLE) administered by Beckfield College.
+A score of 22 will be required on all cohorts enrolling after Spring 2026. - Only three (3) attempts of the test are permitted to achieve a qualifying score. - Applicants are required to take a refresher/boot camp course provided by the College prior to a third, and final, attempt. - Test - Free practice test available (www.wonderlictestprep.com)